 Student Housing and Residential Life considers all Hunter Hall residents to be adults, with the exception of minors.
 Our staff assists with holding all residents accountable for their words, behaviors, and actions.
+This may sometimes include documenting students for their behavior, where students may go through the student conduct process.
 This is to help ensure that we (students and staff) are role modeling respect and responsibility, as well as fostering a safe, welcoming, and inclusive community throughout Hunter Hall.
 Our caring staff will treat your student with dignity and respect, in all settings.

 There may be times when your student does not wish to communicate with you or others.
 This is somewhat natural as a student transitions from high school to college.
 It is important to show concern, without making assumptions.
 Some weeks are longer and more challenging in college than others.
 There may be times when a student is working long hours at their campus job or studying for an important paper or exam.
 We recommend setting up some expectations surrounding communication between you and your student early on.
 Balance staying flexible with showing you care.
 Together, all of us are here to help guide, challenge, and support your student.

 UHCL faculty and staff work hard to help students feel engaged and connected to campus life.
 From offering high-impact programs to providing hands-on student support, our team promotes relationship-building, academic excellence, and student engagement.
 It is our vision to provide students with a "home away from home" experience where they are able to Live, Learn, and Engage.